 The pages below provide more detailed information on a number of topics as well as links to additional resources.
-Much of this information is embedded throughout the online Landowner’s Guide, but is provided here for quick reference.
+Much of this information is embedded throughout the online Landowner’s Guide but is also provided here for quick reference.

-- These publications have been collected and organized to provide effecient research on a variety of areas affecting agricultural land tenure and sustainability.
+These publications have been collected and organized to provide efficient research on a variety of areas affecting agricultural land tenure and sustainability.
 Links are provided where available.
 Topics range from the correlation of land tenure and adoption of conservation practices to environmental regulation of agriculture to beginning farmers.

 The Sustainable Farm Lease Glossary contains a number of key terms to understand farm lease arrangements.
 The page also has links to glossaries with definitions relating to conservation and sustainable agriculture.

 These leases are provided as examples of what is available and are not necessarily adequate in promoting a sustainable farm operation.
 In fact, while certain leases below are designed with conservation as a priority, others do not address conservation aspects at all.
 It is also important to recognize that the example leases with conservation or sustainability as a specific goal do not necessarily contain provisions applicable to all situations.
 These leases, however, do provide examples of provisions that can be used and are valuable as tools to promote thoughtful discussion and development of lease arrangements between landlord and tenant.